 For over a decade, Halman has worked to engage youth in the political process, he has helped orchestrate the student vote at Prince Andrew since 2011, and in 2014 was named Canada’s Everyday political citizen of the year.
 In 2015, he was nominated by the Halifax Regional School Board for the Superintendents Award for Teaching Excellence.
 In the past, Halman has volunteered with Big Brothers/Sisters.
 He has been involved in the development of youth in athletics and has served as athletic director at Prince Andrew High School, and team manager to his local rugby team since 2006 along with volunteering with the Nova Scotia School Athletic Federation.

-Tim resides in Dartmouth with his fiancee Christine, and their four children: Sophie, Emma, Ella and Christopher.
+Tim resides in Dartmouth with his wife Christine, and their four children: Sophie, Emma, Ella and Christopher.

 connect